sofascore/purgatory-bundle/README.md

 Endpoint which fetches all properties of a single post.

 Use `PurgeOn` with FQCN and map route parameters with property of an entity.
-On change of any property of a post, endpoint with entity id injected as route parameter `postId` gets invalidated.
+On change of any property of a `Post`, endpoint with entity `id` injected as route parameter `postId` gets invalidated.
 ```php
     /**
      * @Route("/{postId<\d+>}", methods={"GET"})